YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 If the element is detached from the DOM at any moment during the action, this method throws.

 When all steps combined have not finished during the specified `timeout`, this method throws a `TimeoutError`.
 Passing zero timeout disables this.

-> NOTE: `elementHandle.tap()` requires that the `hasTouch` option of the browser context be set to true.
+**NOTE** `elementHandle.tap()` requires that the `hasTouch` option of the browser context be set to true.

 ## text_content